dora-team/dora.dev/hugo/content/capabilities/architecture/index.md

-is the { service, which is one of the largest NoSQL services in the world, and yet it is supported by a team of only about eight people, largely because it is based on layers upon layers of dependable services built upon each other."</blockquote>
+is the { service, which is one of the largest NoSQL services in the world, and yet it is supported by a team of only about eight people, largely because it is based on layers upon layers of dependable services built upon each other."

 This kind of service-oriented architecture allows small teams to work on smaller and simpler units of development that each team can deploy